Previously Prime Meridian Direct (PMD) Prime Meridian Direct

 Falling asleep behind the wheel can cost you your life, and endanger other drivers on the road, so rather pull over and take a nap or stop at a garage for a coffee before continuing on your journey.

-6. Always Obey the Speed Limit
+6. Always obey the speed limit

 It’s tempting to ignore the speed limit when you’re in a rush, but this is so dangerous and inconsiderate.
 Speed limits exist for a reason, often taking into account that there are schools in the area where kids cross the road, for example.
 If you ignore these speed limits, you could put yourself and others in grave danger.